 Bumper shoes: Bumper shoes are guard covers made from steel that is affixed to the bottom corners of a door.
 They provide extra protection from slamming and damaging the door material.
 A bumper shoe will connect with an End Stop which is screwed to the floor.

 Butt Hinge: Sometimes known as a mortise hinge, a butt hinge is constructed of two matching straps connected by a pin and barrel system.
 One side of the butt hinge is routed into the door and the other is attached to an adjacent door or frame.

 Caged-bearing: The ball-bearing cage used in a sliding box track rolling wheels of the hanger or truck.
 The cage holds the ball bearings together in symmetrical radial spacing.
 The design is intended to extend the life and accommodation of frequently used door traffic.
 Caged bearings may be lubricated for ease of use and longevity.

 Carriage house: A carriage house is large enough to accommodate a horse-drawn carriage.
 Modernly, they can be used as an upscale version for a garage, separate from the home, or can be made into a small home itself.

-Crank arm operator: A gear or sprocket driven device, turned by a handle to open or close shift doors or remote doors on animal enclosures.
-These are a unique patented device manufactured by Richards-Wilcox for use in zoos and kennels for the safety of the handlers.
+Crank arm operator: A gear or sprocket-driven device, turned by a handle to open or close shift doors or remote doors on animal enclosures.
+These are unique patented devices manufactured by Richards-Wilcox for use in zoos and kennels for the safety of the handlers.

-Cremone bolts: A fastening device used on double doors that has surface mounted vertical rods running the length of the door that move up and down simultaneously to release or secure the top and bottom of the door into plate embedded into the door frame.
+Cremone bolts: A fastening device used on double doors that has surface-mounted vertical rods running the length of the door that move up and down simultaneously to release or secure the top and bottom of the door into a plate embedded into the door frame.

 Cross ear mounting bracket: A cross ear mounting bracket is made for when your mounting structure is not going to be parallel with your track.
 It allows for your track to go whichever direction you want it to go.